libor-m/ngs-course/reference.rst

 Advanced text manipulation (sed)
 --------------------------------

-``sed`` editor enables to manipulate easily text.
-It provides the same functionality as ``tr`` command does but it enables even more advanced manipulations.
+``sed`` "stream editor" allows you to change file line by line.
+You can substitute text, you can drop lines, you can transform text... but the syntax can be quite opaque if you're doing anything more than substituting `foo` with `bar` in every line (``sed 's/foo/bar/g'``).

 More complex data manipulation (awk)
 ------------------------------------

 ``awk`` enables to manipulate text data in a very complex way.
 In fact, it is a simple programming language with functionality similar to regular programming languages.
 As such it enables enormous variability in ways of how to process text data.

-It can be used to write a short script and which can be chained along with UNIX commands in one pipeline. awk script goes line by line and runs given operation on each line separately.
+It can be used to write a short script and which can be chained along with UNIX commands in one pipeline.
+The biggest power of `awk` is that it's line oriented and saves you lot of boilerplate code that you would have to write in other languages, if you need moderately complex processing of text files.
 The basic structure of the script is divided into three parts and any of these three parts may or may not be included in the script (according to the intention of user).
 The first part ``'BEGIN{}'`` conducts operation before going through the input file, the middle part ``'{}'`` goes throughout the input file and conducts operations on each line separately.
 The last part ``'END{}'`` conducts operation after going through the input file.

 The basic syntax:

   .. code-block:: bash

-    < data.txt awk 'BEGIN{<before data processing>}{<data processing>}END{<after data processing>}' > output.txt
+    < data.txt awk 'BEGIN{<before data processing>} {<process each line>} END{<after all lines are processed>}' > output.txt

 **Built-in variables**